Severson-Group/AMDC-Hardware/docs/isoSPI.md

 ### 4. Single-ended to differential converter

-The I/O interface is connected to the FPGA I/O pins of PicoZed which can be configured as SPI, UART or any other communication interface.
-This signal is converted into differential I/O using AM26C31 differential line driver.
+The I/O interface is connected to the FPGA I/O pins of the PicoZed, which can be configured as SPI, UART or any other communication interface.
+This signal is converted into differential I/O using the AM26C31 differential line driver.
 The operating conditions for the IC are provided in the following table.

 | Parameter                             | MIN   | NOM | MAX   |
 |---------------------------------------|-------|-----|-------|
 | Supply voltage Vcc                    | 4.5 V | 5 V | 5.5 V |